MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 If you need help with MyChart, call us at 1-844-442-4278.

 Epilepsy affects nearly half a million children each year in the United States, according to recent estimates from the Centers for Disease Control and Prevention.
 It’s one of the most common neurological disorders diagnosed in America and takes on different forms in different people.
-UChicago Medicine interviewed Chalongchai Phitsanuwong, MD, assistant professor of pediatrics and director of the child neurology residency training program at Comer Children’s Hospital, about how epilepsy patients are diagnosed and treated.
+UChicago Medicine asked pediatric neurologist and epileptologist Chalongchai Phitsanuwong, MD, to explain how children with epilepsy are diagnosed and treated.

 Q: How do you diagnose a child with epilepsy?